 In equation (8), we estimate the association between out-migration from the superstar city (Tel Aviv) and housing affordability distance, measured as the gain (in months of net income) that households living in the superstar city generate by migrating to a quality- and consumption-adjusted housing unit in any city l (other than the superstar city).
 Hence, equation (8) is estimated as a panel of cities l over the period 1998-2014.
-However, due to potential endogeneity between out-migration from the superstar city (OutMig) and ADS, we use (7) as an auxiliary equation, where the average of the projection of $ADS{l\in ACY}^{S\rightarrow l}$ (average over all l in l at time l from (7) is computed for all l, generating $\overline{ADS{l}^{S\rightarrow l}}$ to be substituted on the right-hand side of (8).23 Note that under this formulation, equations (7) and (8) are estimated as a 2SLS type model where (8) is estimated in a (city-l) panel structure.
+However, due to potential endogeneity between out-migration from the superstar city (OutMig) and ADS, we use (7) as an auxiliary equation, where the average of the projection of $ADS{i\in ACY}^{S\rightarrow l}$ (average over all i in S at time Y) from (7) is computed for all l, generating $\widehat{ADS}Y^{S\rightarrow l}$ to be substituted on the right-hand side of (8).
+Note that under this formulation, equations (7) and (8) are estimated as a 2SLS type model where (8) is estimated in a (city-l) panel structure.

 Column 1 in Table 7 present the results of the city-panel estimation of equation (8).
-As could be seen, these results suggest a positive association between $\overline{ADS}Y^{S \to l}$ and out-migration from Tel Aviv.
-In particular, the results imply that an increase in $\overline{ADS}Y^{S \to l}$ by 10 months (of net income) is associated with increased household out-migration from the superstar city by about 6 percent (of the average out-migration level; significant at the 5% level).24 Column 2 in Table 7 examines the robustness of the results to a population normalized, rather than nominal measurement of out-migration.
-Specifically, we replace the dependent variable in (8) with $OutMig{l,Y}/CityPop{l,Y}$, total
+As could be seen, these results suggest a positive association between $\widehat{ADS}Y^{S\rightarrow l}$ and out-migration from Tel Aviv.
+In particular, the results imply that an increase in $\widehat{ADS}Y^{S\rightarrow l}$ by 10 months (of net income) is associated with increased household out-migration from the superstar city by about 6 percent (of the average out-migration level; significant at the 5% level).
+Column 2 in Table 7 examines the robustness of the results to a population normalized, rather than nominal measurement of out-migration.
+Specifically, we replace the dependent variable in (8) with $OutMig{l,Y}/CityPop{l,Y}$, total out-migration from S to l in year Y divided by the population of l in year Y. As can be seen, the results are robust to this specification; 10 additional months of $\widehat{ADS}Y^{S\rightarrow l}$ are associated with about 7 percent increase (of the average standardized out-migration level;